wendyverdonk93/docs/content/developer/api/notification-url.md

 ---
 title : "Notification URL"
-meta_title: "FAQ API Reference - Notification URL - MultiSafepay Docs"
+meta_title: "API Documentation - Notification URL - MultiSafepay Docs"
 weight: 9
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/api/how-does-the-notification-url-work
+    - /faq/api/notification-url
 ---

 Notifications are webhooks where the API notifies your web server when the status of a transaction changes.
 They are triggered by actions by: